-If you are a victim of a crime or a witness and do not wish to pursue action within the University system or the criminal justice system, you may still want to consider making an anonymous report available in the security office.
-Please note: Under Title IX1, security cannot take anonymous reports in person and still have the reporter expect no action.
+If you are a victim of a crime or a witness and do not wish to pursue action within the University system or the criminal justice system, you may still want to consider filing an anonymous report with Campus Security.

 The purpose of an anonymous report is to keep the matter private, while taking steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
 The university encourages voluntary, confidential reporting of crimes through non-personally identifiable, statistical information from campus counselors, clergy and health service providers.
+Please note: Under Title IX, security cannot take anonymous reports in person and still have the reporter expect no action.